Adults don’t have all the answers

 Creating a safe space to control

-In a world where so much is out of our control, space, where we make art and create is something we can fully control.
+In a world where so much is out of our control, space, where we make art and creativity is something we can fully control.
 When the unplanned does happen in the creative process (and it does) this provides a chance to become aware of those critical voices we have internalised and an opportunity to challenge them, with guidance and holding from the therapist.
 This can be helpful to build resilience, empowerment and positive self-esteem.

 Can creative therapy take place online?